PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit replaces two AST-identical terminal slice/ Concat layout-recovery sequences with one ordered helper.
-Each site still executes the same 14 calls in the same surrounding position, from channel- slice/Pad/Mul cleanup through Concat affine and split-tail rewrites to final layout-Transpose cleanup.
-The registered runner remains unscoped because raw ModelIR mutators precede it.
-The preceding channel-slice bridge retains its site-specific `layout_state` argument, and the two distinct successors remain outside the helper.
-Runtime pass count is unchanged while the lowerer loses another 14 net lines and its registered-runner AST count falls from 121 to 120.
+The latest implementation unit replaces two AST-identical absolute-terminal affine/Concat/split recovery sequences with one ordered helper.
+Each site still executes the same 11 raw ModelIR mutators in the same surrounding position, from affine folding and constant Mul/Add Transpose recovery through Concat affine, split-tail, and NHWC-axis sanitation.
+The first site remains after InstanceNorm recovery and before pre-Add; the second remains between two StridedSlice/Pad recovery calls.
+Runtime pass count and registered-runner AST count are unchanged while the lowerer loses another 7 net lines.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.